 Treating community wastewater is a requirement for the safety of public health and the environment.
-Biosolids are the nutrient-rich organic material that results from the wastewater treatment process.
-There are several options to dispose of this solid residue and manage biosolids including incineration, landfilling, or or other forms of surface disposal.
+Biosolids are nutrient-rich organic materials that result from the wastewater treatment process.
+There are several options to dispose of this solid residue for biosolids management, including incineration, landfilling, or other forms of surface disposal.
 After treatment and processing, biosolids can also be recycled and then applied as fertilizer to create a safe and beneficial agricultural product.

 Biosolids History (1:25)

-I want to go into a little bit of the history of why bio-solids are heavily regulated in 1973, the EPA established the Clean Water Act.
+I want to go into a little bit of the history of why bio-solids are heavily regulated.
+In 1973, the EPA established the Clean Water Act.
 The Clean Water Act established the basic structure for regulating pollutant discharges into the Waters of the United States.
-From there in 1988, dumping ban act was established and that banned all wastewater disposal of biosolids into the ocean.
-After this point, you can no longer dump your biosolids into the ocean and you could either land apply it or landfill the biosolids.
-In 1993 they amended the Clean Water Act and established section 405 permits, it’s for sludge management and that set the groundwork for regulating sewage sludge.
+From there, in 1988, the dumping ban act was established, which banned all wastewater disposal of biosolids into the ocean.
+After this point, you can no longer dump your biosolids into the ocean, and you could either land apply it or landfill the biosolids.
+In 1993 they amended the Clean Water Act and established section 405 permits, it’s for sludge management, and that set the groundwork for regulating sewage sludge.

 When I started my career as a civil attorney engineer, they established the Net: NPDES eReporting tool.
 I know everybody’s not a fan of that, and they’re used to the paper copies, but when I started, that’s all I was familiar with.
 So I’ve helped operators work through the Net: NPDES eReporting tool and help them get their reports correctly.
-After the second year, it was established 96.5% of all biosolids report were submitted electronically disposal options.
+After the second year, it was established 96.5% of all biosolids reports were submitted electronically.